Luos-io/Documentation/src/pages/luos-technology/services/profile.md

 }
 ```

 You can notice that you don't send any luos message to share the button state: if an application wants to access to this information, the state profile will share it for you.
 You just have to update the button state value in your code.
+Supported profiles are available in this [repository](https://github.com/Luos-io/Luos/tree/master/Templates).